1996 Democratic National Convention: Clinton's renomination speech

-Lyndon LaRouche
+Refusal of delegates to Lyndon LaRouche

 Lyndon LaRouche had run for president through multiple parties over multiple election cycles.
 In 1996, he ran for the nomination of the Democratic party, despite the Chair of the Democratic National Party ruling that Lyndon LaRouche "is not to be considered a qualified candidate for nomination of the Democratic Party for President" before the primaries began.
 In subsequent primaries LaRouche received enough votes in Louisiana and Virginia to get one delegate from each state.
 When the state parties refused to award the delegates, LaRouche sued in federal court, claiming a violation of the Voting Rights Act.
-After losing in the district court, the case was appealed to the First District Court of Appeals, which sustained the lower court.
+After losing in the district court, the case was appealed to the U.S. Court of Appeals for the First Circuit, which sustained the lower court.

 Voting

 Clinton was nominated unanimously for a second term and Vice President Al Gore by voice vote.